PietropaoloFrisoni/MCMC_16_cells_spinfoam/README.md

 ## Usage

 The C++ code can be executed with a shell script (see `scripts`) or via Python (see the notebook *python_interface*).
 It runs a Markov Chain for each provided thread and stores the states in a folder chosen by the user.
-The code style is hybrid between modern C++ and old C. Unfortunately, I do not have time to update and improve the code style, as this project as been realized as final assignment of a Scientific Computing course with a restrictive deadline.
+The code style is hybrid between modern C++ and old C. Unfortunately, I do not have time to update and improve it, as this project as been realized as final assignment of a Scientific Computing course with a restrictive deadline.

-The states are used to compute observables and correlations functions in the notebook *Operators* (see `notebooks`).
+The states stored during the random walk Metropolis-Hastings algorithm are used to compute spinfoam observables and correlations functions in the notebook *Operators* (see `notebooks`).
+The statistical and data analysis is performed using _pandas_.